hvenry/dotfiles/quickshell/.config/quickshell/README.md

 > [!TIP]
 > You can customise the installation location via the `cmake` flags `INSTALL_LIBDIR`, `INSTALL_QMLDIR` and
 > `INSTALL_QSCONFDIR` for the libraries (the beat detector), QML plugin and Quickshell config directories
 > respectively.
-If changing the library directory, remember to set the `CAELESTIA_LIB_DIR` environment
+If changing the library directory, remember to set the `QUICKSHELL_LIB_DIR` environment
 > variable to the custom directory when launching the shell.
 >
 > e.g. installing to `~/.config/quickshell/caelestia` for easy local changes: